-Project Leader(s): Dr James Gerrard
+Project Leader(s): James Gerrard

 Partners: South Somerset Archaeological Research Group